GWR 5700 Class: In fiction

 No. 5775 on the Keighley and Worth Valley Railway featured in the film The Railway Children painted brown and lettered with GN&SR (Great Northern and Southern Railway).
 In May 2014, No. 5775 was moved to National Railway Museum Shildon, for cosmetic restoration back to the livery used in the film.

-Duck the Great Western Engine in The Railway Series books by the Rev. W Awdry and the TV series Thomas the Tank Engine and Friends is a 5700 Class pannier tank.
-In the books, his number was No. 5741 (However, it was stated that his number was probably not his original).
+The character Duck in The Railway Series books and the TV series Thomas the Tank Engine and Friends is a class 5700 pannier tank.
+In the books, his number was 5741.
+The real 5741 was withdrawn on 30 June 1957 and scrapped on 31 May 1958.

 No. 5764 appeared several times in the 1976 BBC television adaptation of Charles Dickens' short ghost story, The Signal-Man.

 Model railways

 Mainline Railways had OO gauge Class 5700 models in their catalogue in 1982–3, with models in GWR green and BR black.
-Bachmann Branchline has made OO gauge models of the 5700 and 8750 classes in various GWR and BR liveries, and also in the liveries of LT, NCB, Stephenson Clarke, and even GNSR (the fictional railway company in The Railway Children).
 Hornby produced various OO gauge models of the 8750 class in GWR and LT liveries.

-Graham Farish has made British N gauge models of the 5700 and 8750 classes in various GWR and BR liveries.
-Dapol make British N gauge models of the 5700 and 8750 classes in various GWR and BR liveries.